oracle-livelabs/apex/bootcamp_crm/4-chat-bot/4-chat-bot.md

 ## Task 2 : Add a Dynamic Action to refresh the content Row Region

+When a Lead record is edited in a dialog, the Leads Content Row region should automatically refresh to reflect updated data.
+In this task, you will create a Dynamic Action to refresh the region when the dialog closes.

 1. Close the leads form page. **Quick Edit** on the Content Row region.

     ![display project dashboard page](images/quick-edit-report.png " ")